-President and Director, 66 - Mr. Diniz, has 40 years of experience with exploration and mining activities and has served as the Managing Director of Brazil Potash Corp. since July 2009.
-Mr. Diniz started his career with GENCOR South Africa where he was involved in the evaluation and development of the Sao Bento gold mine in Brazil currently operated by Eldorado Gold Corp.
-He then went on to work for Xstrata (now Glencore) as Managing Director Brazil during which he discovered the world class Araguaia Nickel Deposit (over 100 million tonnes, 1.5% Ni).
-He then went on to set up several companies, such as Falcon Metais and HDX Consultoria, as an entrepreneur to identify, explore and develop mining opportunities in Brazil.
-During this time, he founded and developed several companies for the Forbes & Manhattan Inc. group in different commodities such as potash - Brazil Potash, phosphate - Aguia Metais, gold - Belo Sun Mining and oil shale - Irati Petroleo e Energia Ltda.
+President and Director, 67 - Mr. Diniz, has over 40 years of experience with exploration and mining activities and has served as the Managing Director /Country Manager of several mining companies in Brazil.
+Mr. Diniz started his career with GENCOR South Africa where he was involved in the evaluation and development of the Sao Bento gold mine in Brazil which operated for 25 years.
+He was exploration manager for PGM until Eldorado Gold acquired all GENCOR assets in Brazil when he assumed an exploration manager position in charge of the gold projects of the Group.
+In 1999 he joined Noranda Mining as country manager responsible for the IOCG exploration projects in Carajas Brazil.
+Following the merger of Noranda and Falconbridge Ltd he was added the responsibility for the Nickel exploration portfolio which included the discover of the world class Araguaia Nickel Deposit (over 100 million tonnes, 1.5% Ni).
+He then went on to work for Xstrata (now Glencore) as Managing Director He left Xtrata in 2007 and joined Forbes & Manhattan Inc. group to set up several companies, such as Falcon Metais and HDX Consultoria.
+As an entrepreneur he identified and explored, and developed several companies in different commodities such as potash - Brazil Potash, phosphate - Aguia Metais, gold - Belo Sun Mining and oil shale - Irati Petroleo e Energia Ltda.
+He left Forbes in 2021 and founded Lithium Ionic.